CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-examples.md

 the Atlantic.
 They are a powerful and a generous nation.
 They speak \
 our language, they are bred of our race.
 Their laws, their \
 literature, their standpoint upon every question are the same as ours; their \
-feeling, their interest in the cause of humanity and the peacefull development \
+feeling, their interest in the cause of humanity and the peaceful development \
 of the world are identical with ours.
 I do not know what \
 arrangements may be possible with ours, but this I know and feel -- that the \
 closer, the more cordial, the fuller, and the more definite these \